 - Find the cause Does your skin react more strongly than usual to external stimuli, such as synthetic ingredients in detergents or cosmetics?
 Do you notice redness, rash or itching, especially after washing?
 If you can identify a cause – such as a detergent, cosmetic product or fabric, eliminate it for six weeks and see if your skin comes back into balance.

-- Customize your shower or bath regime Frequent showering or bathing with hot water dries your skin out.
+- Customise your shower or bath regime Frequent showering or bathing with hot water dries your skin out.
 Set the temperature of your shower at maximum 37 degrees and try to keep contact with the water as short as possible.
 Use natural, mild shower creams containing detergents based on sugar and coconut, which don’t attack the protective layer of your skin.
 Indulge your skin after showering with a natural body lotion or body oil.

-- Choose customized facial care The skin of your face needs extra attention, especially if it is dry.
+- Choose customised facial care The skin of your face needs extra attention, especially if it is dry.
 Opt for mild, natural, care products with moisturising and nourishing plant oils.
 In this way, the skin gets the nutrition it needs, but does not become charged with potentially irritating substances, such as synthetic perfumes and preservatives.

 - Nourish your skin from the inside Drink up to two litres of water daily and eat plenty of protein and healthy fats.
 Rich in helpful omega-3 fatty acids are beans, eggs, salmon, sardines and mackerel.
 Try and get enough relaxation, exercise and sleep.
 And give up smoking!
 That does wonders for your skin.